Confessions of a Cholera Girl

 (1:43 – 2:01)

-OK, so my issue with breakfast foods is that I do not think there is like enough flavor for time you put into it.
-So, in the time that I could make like an omelet or like scrambled eggs, I could only make spaghetti.
-What I am trying to say is maybe steak and eggs would be like a better option for me because it is like more flavor.
+OK, so my issue with breakfast foods is that I don’t think there’s like enough flavor for the amount of time you put into it.
+So in the time that I could make like an omelet or like scrambled eggs, I could only make spaghetti.
+What I’m trying to say is maybe steak and eggs would be like a better option for me because it’s like more flavor.

 (2:02 – 2:07)